Stellar cooling limits on light scalar boson revisited: Stellar cooling limits

 \subsection{Horizontal-branch stars}

-Figure~\ref{FigHbs} shows the bounds on the mixing and the mass of the light scalar boson by the cooling argument of horizontal-branch stars.
+Figure~\ref{FigHbs} shows the limits on the mixing and the mass of the light scalar boson by the cooling argument of horizontal-branch stars.
 For the core temperature and density given in Table~\ref{TabStar}, the electron plasma is non-degenerate and non-relativistic.
-Then, the results are similar to the solar constraints.
+The results are then similar to the solar constraints.

 Since the core temperature and density are higher than those of the Sun, the constraints are extended to the higher mass region of $m_S\sim 200$ keV and the resonant plasma mixing works around $m_S\sim 2$ keV.
-For the light mass region, the bremsstrahlung and the plasma mixing constraints exclude the scalar mixing up to $\sin\th\sim 10^{-8}$ and $10^{-9}$, respectively.
-However, these constraints are weaker than those of the Sun because the mild luminosity limit is imposed.
+For the low-mass region, the bremsstrahlung and the plasma mixing constraints exclude the scalar mixing up to $\sin\th\sim 10^{-8}$ and $10^{-9}$ respectively.
+These constraints are similar to those from the Sun including the profile.
 The constraint including the plasma mixing effect is roughly consistent with the resonant and the off-resonant limits in Ref.~\cite{1611.05852}.